tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 > ### .NET Framework
 > Modern .NET is *not* the same as .NET Framework, which is Windows only and considered legacy and should never be used for new applications.
-The last .NET Framework version is 4.8, and it will be maintained as long as Windows is supported.
+The last Windows only .NET Framework version is 4.8, and it will be maintained as long as Windows is supported, but all innovation and new releases will be the modern cross-platform .NET.

 ## Languages
 All languges on .NET uses the same runtime and the same type system, so you can usually combine libraries